avjui/esp-idf-tlv493d/README.md

 ## About <a name = "about"></a>

-This libaray is for the tlv493d ic to read out magnetic data
+This libaray is for the tlv493d ic to read out magnetic data.

+:warning: This repository is still in development!

 ## Getting Started <a name = "getting_started"></a>